ramonvictor/dumbx-js/README.md

 # dumbx-js
-A very dumb way of using some of the Redux principles
+A very dumb way of using some Redux principles

 # Usage